-- After they synthesize the matrix, they become quiescent and are called fibrocytes.
-They assume their less active mode, indicated by the suffix "cyte". - are smaller cells with fewer processes than the fibroblasts.
-By LM, the cell has a small elongate, heterochromatic nucleus and an eosinophilic cytoplasm. - By EM, they have fewer rER and small Golgi.
+- After they synthesize the matrix, they become quiescent and are called fibrocytes. - LM:

+smaller cells with fewer processes than the fibroblasts.
+Dark nucleus and an acidophilic cytoplasm.

+• EM:

+they have fewer rER and small Golgi.

 Function: maintenance of the CT matrix.
 However, if the matrix is injured, they can easily return to their more active state (fibroblast) to repair and regenerate the matrix.